vicnesterenko/Daily-CLI-reporter/README.md

    - The script will print results for Task 6 and Task 8 of the test Python project for a job offer.
    - The `TASK REPORT FOR TASKS SORTED BY DATE` section nicely groups tasks by date.
    - `TASK REPORT FOR TASKS BY TIME TRACKER` section provides a summary of each task's total hours spent.
-   - The `TOTAL HOURS SPENT FOR TASKS` section gives an overall summary of the time tracked for all tasks in Time Tracker.
+   - The `TOTAL HOURS SPENT FOR TASKS` section gives an overall summary of the time tracked for all tasks.

 ### Notes